Lucyjpjones/lj-fscr/README.md

 <img src="media/schema.png">

 The **Product model** within the products app, is used to store information about individual products.
 The **Category model** within the products app, is used to group products into specific categories.
-This has been add a filter functionality and assist with user searching.
+A category filter functionality has been included for easier user searching.

 The **Programme model** within the programmes app, is used to store information about individual programmes.
 The **Category model** within the programmes app, is used to group programmes into specific categories.
 This has been add a filter functionality and assist with user searching.

-The **UserProfile** model within the profiles app, is used to store orders, checkout details
+The **UserProfile** model within the profiles app, is used to order history, checkout details and profile information.

 **blog app**
 The **Post model** within the blog app, is used to store posts added by the admin user.